Date: August 25-27, 2021

 Join us during our this interactive Summer Seminar with experts from around the world, by registering here.

 The three-day program is as follows: the first day we will discuss tools that researchers could use themselves to foster integrity such as preprints, post-publication peer review, preregistrations and replication.
 We invite participants to try out these tools themselves and offer workshops on making a responsible publication plan.
 Day two focusses on policy-related initiatives and concentrates on how institutions could implement these initiatives themselves.
 On the third day, we will zoom in on publishers and discuss the epistemology of publishing as well as strategies for how publishers can deal with a changing publication system.
+Every day before lunch, 3 to 4 researchers shortly pitch about new developments, recent research or tools in research integrity.
+At the end of each day, there is a panel discussion on the topic of the day.

 Dr. Natalie Evans: The embassy of Good Science.
 The Embassy of Good Science is an online initiative that brings together, and makes smart connections between, relevant research integrity guidelines and regulations, cases and scenarios, and teaching materials.
 The platform provides practical information about how to apply norms and principles in everyday practice and how to address them in teaching.
 In this session, we will describe and demonstrate The Embassy’s value for practice, education and policy.
 Dr. Natalie Evans is an Assistant Professor at the Department of Ethics, Law and Humanities at AmsterdamUMC.